Last updated on March 15, 2023. We track all revisions and include the latest changes below.

 - Crisis Text Line: Text HOME to 741741 for 24/7 crisis counseling

-- When reporting a broadcast story involving suicide, include at least one of the aforementioned resources at the end.
+When reporting a broadcast story involving suicide, include the following information:

 For more guidance and best practices, staff should see Reporting on Suicide.